gohilrahulv/Java-Workspace-/Assessment/README.md

 Now if user select `View Course` then list of all Course will be displayed at console screen.

-If user select `Search Course` stock option then,
+If user select `Search Course` option then,

 user will be asked to enter Course id for searching.